What are the best ways to boost male fertility?

 Infertility in men can have numerous causes including health reasons, genetics, fitness, and disease.

-There are a number of factors which may affect male fertility:
+There are a number of factors which may affect male fertility.

-Science-backed ways to boost fertility naturally
+Evidence-backed ways to boost fertility naturally

 1. Take a supplement